-(2) Department of Energy (formerly FEA)
+(2) The Federal Energy Administration (FEA)

 The Federal Energy Administration was established from the Federal Energy Office (established under an executive order on December 17, 1973), as an independent agency operating under the Federal Energy Administration Act of 1974 (15 USC 762), effective July 1, 1974.
 The FEA was created in response to the 1973-1974 oil embargo.
 Its missions are to: